Duugu/Sku/index.md

 # Release notes
 -------------------------------------------------------------------------------------------------------
+## Changes in Sku Era r32.24
+- Moved the runes menu to the character menu
+- Fixed the talent menu.
+Should work now.
+- The Turn to beacon hot key (default: I) is not longer fixed and can be set to any key.
+Starting the wow menu script isn't required anymore to use that feature.
+- Added the Turn to Unit feature from Wrath<br>
+This is auto turning you to units like your target, party members, mobs with game markers like Skull, or mobs with sku markers like Blue.<br>
+The feature is not 100% accurate.
+Sometimes it is turning you straight to the unit.
+Sometimes it ends up left or right of the unit.
+It gets less accurate the closer the unit is.
+It gets less accurate the faster the speed setting is (see below).
+It depends on your machines speed/your fps.
+Faster is more accurate.
+Low fps can lead to completely inaccurate results.<br>
+It works reliably with units up to 41 meters away.
+If the unit is more than 41 meters away, the success rate will be quite worse.
+It works everywhere.
+Open world, dungeons, even battlegrounds.
+It works for all unit types.
+However, the unit must by on your physical level.
+Units above or below you, or units behind walls etc. won’t work.<br>
+There are 6 new keybindings to use this feature: Sku key binds > Turn to unit 1-6.
+They are are bound to no key by default.
+Each keybind is turning you to a different unit (see below).
+1 is your target, 2 is skull, 3 is cross, 4 is square, and 5 & 6 are nothing<br>
+There are settings under Core > Options > Turn to target:
+	- Unit selection: This is where you set the units for the 6 key bindings.
+The default units for key 1-6 are: target, skull, cross, square, nothing, nothing
+	- Speed: the faster, the less accurate
+	- Enhanced settings: do not touch unless prompted

 ## Changes in Sku r35.11
 - Fixed a bug with empty target lists for route selection in quest log.
 - Fixed another bug with the pathfinding algorithm in specific scenarios that lead to the game being locked for 20 seconds followed by a "Script ran to long" error.